Influencer

+MrBeast is the most-subscribed YouTuber, with over 510 million subscribers.

+An influencer is someone who has the ability to alter the attitudes, behaviour, or decisions of others through authority, knowledge, position, or the nature of their relationship with the audience.
+Such ability is either inherent to their personality or is constructed by others for benefit.
+This benefit can be either social, personal, and or economical.
+The term 'influencer' is used in fields such as media, business, politics, religion, and communication, referring to people such as social media influencers, podcasters, public speakers, religious influencers, writers, and newsletter writers who have dedicated followings in various areas.

+One writer defines influencers as "a range of third parties who exercise influence over the organization and its potential customers."
+Another defines an influencer as a "third party who significantly shapes the customer's purchasing decision but may never be accountable for it."
+According to another writer, influencers are "well-connected, create an impact, have active minds, and are trendsetters".
+Just because a person has many followers does not necessarily mean they have much influence over those people.

-A social media influencer, also known as an online influencer, or simply influencer, is a person who builds a grassroots online presence through engaging content such as photos, videos, and updates.
+In contemporary usage, the term frequently refers to a social media influencer or online influencer, a person who builds a grassroots online presence through engaging content such as photos, videos, and updates.
 This is done by using direct audience interaction to establish authenticity, expertise, and appeal, and by standing apart from traditional celebrities by growing their platform through social media rather than pre-existing fame.
 The modern referent of the term is commonly a paid role in which a business entity pays for the social media influence-for-hire activity to promote its products and services, known as influencer marketing.
+A 1% increase in spending on influencer marketing can lead to a 0.5% increase in audience engagement.
+As such, an influencer effectively acts as a modern salesperson or a marketer.
 Types of influencers include fashion influencer, travel influencer, and virtual influencer, and they involve content creators and streamers.

 Some influencers are associated primarily with specific social media apps such as TikTok, Instagram, or Pinterest; many influencers are also considered internet celebrities.
 As of 2023, Instagram is the social media platform businesses spend the most advertising money towards marketing with influencers.
 However, influencers can have an impact on any social media network.

-Definition

-Influencers may be celebrities of any type with large social media followings, including people who are mainly internet celebrities.
-There is no firm consensus about the definition of an influencer.
-One writer defines them as "a range of third parties who exercise influence over the organization and its potential customers."
-Another writer defines an influencer as a "third party who significantly shapes the customer's purchasing decision but may never be accountable for it."
-According to another writer, influencers are "well-connected, create an impact, have active minds, and are trendsetters".
-Just because a person has many followers does not necessarily mean they have much influence over those people, only that they have many followers.
-A 1% increase in spending on influencer marketing can lead to a 0.5% increase in audience engagement.
-As such, an influencer is a form of a salesperson or a marketer.

-Market research techniques can be used to identify influencers, using predefined criteria to determine the extent and type of influence.
-"Activists" get involved with organizations, for example, their communities, political movements, and charities.
-"Connected influencers" have large social networks.
-"Authoritative influencers" are trusted by others.
-"Active minds" have a diverse range of interests.
-"Trendsetters" are the early adopters (or leavers) of markets.
-According to Malcolm Gladwell, "The success of any kind of social epidemic is heavily dependent on the involvement of people with a particular and rare set of social gifts".
-He has identified types of influencers who are responsible for the "generation, communication, and adoption" of messages; connectors network with a variety of people, have a wide reach, and are essential to word-of-mouth communication; mavens use information, share it with others, and are insightful about trends.